 - Our future success depends on our own and GasLog's ability to maintain relationships with existing customers, establish new customer relationships and obtain new time charter contracts, for which we face considerable competition from other established companies with significant resources, as well as recent and potential future new entrants.
-We are reliant on the commercial skills of GasLog to develop, establish and maintain customer relationships on our behalf. - We derive a substantial majority of our revenues from a limited number of customers, and the loss of any customer, charter or vessel would result in a significant loss of revenues and could have a material adverse effect on our business, financial condition, results of operations and cash flows. - Due to our lack of diversification, adverse developments in the LNG market and/or in the LNG transportation industry could adversely affect our business, particularly if such developments occur at a time when we are seeking new charters for our vessels. - We are subject to certain risks with respect to our relationship with GasLog, and failure of GasLog to comply with certain of its financial covenants under its debt instruments could, among other things, result in a default under the loan facilities related to four of our vessels, which could have a material adverse effect on our business, financial condition, results of operations and cash flows. - GasLog and its affiliates may compete with us. - The price of our common units has declined significantly in recent years and may continue to be volatile. - Common unitholders have limited voting rights, and our partnership agreement restricts the voting rights of unitholders owning more than 4.9% of our common units. - GasLog and our general partner own a controlling interest in us and have conflicts of interest and limited fiduciary and contractual duties to us and our unitholders, which may permit them to favor their own interests to your detriment. - Our officers face conflicts in the allocation of their time to our business. - Our partnership agreement limits our general partner's and our directors' fiduciary duties to our unitholders and restricts the remedies available to unitholders for actions taken by our general partner or our directors. - We may issue additional equity securities, including securities senior to the common units, without the approval of our common unitholders, which would dilute the ownership interests of the common unitholders. - Our general partner has a limited call right that may require you to sell your common units at an undesirable time or price. - We are a "foreign private issuer" under NYSE rules, and as such we are entitled to exemption from certain NYSE corporate governance standards, and you may not have the same protections afforded to unitholders of similarly organized limited partnerships that are subject to all of the NYSE corporate governance requirements.
+We are reliant on the commercial skills of GasLog to develop, establish and maintain customer relationships on our behalf. - We derive a substantial majority of our revenues from a limited number of customers, and the loss of any customer, charter or vessel would result in a significant loss of revenues and could have a material adverse effect on our business, financial condition, results of operations and cash flows. - We rely on our information systems to conduct our business and failure to protect these systems against security breaches could materially disrupt our business and results of operations. - In 2020, we reduced our quarterly cash distribution rate on our common shares to \$0.01 per unit.
+We have maintained this distribution rate throughout 2021 and 2022 and may continue to do so for the foreseeable future; future distributions may remain at this level for an indefinite period or be eliminated entirely, which could impact our ability to raise capital. - We are subject to certain risks with respect to our relationship with GasLog, and failure of GasLog to comply with certain of its financial covenants under its debt instruments could, among other things, result in a default under the loan facilities related to four of our vessels, which could have a material adverse effect on our business, financial condition, results of operations and cash flows. - GasLog and its affiliates may compete with us. - The price of our common units is unpredictable and may be volatile. - Common unitholders have limited voting rights, and our partnership agreement restricts the voting rights of unitholders owning more than 4.9% of our common units. - GasLog and our general partner own a controlling interest in us and have conflicts of interest and limited fiduciary and contractual duties to us and our unitholders, which may permit them to favor their own interests to your detriment. - The transaction proposed by GasLog may not occur, may increase the volatility of the market price of our common units and will result in certain costs and expenses. - Our officers are employed by GasLog and face conflicts in the allocation of their time to our business. - Our partnership agreement limits our general partner's and our directors' fiduciary duties to our unitholders and restricts the remedies available to unitholders for actions taken by our general partner or our directors. - We may issue additional equity securities, including securities senior to the common units, without the approval of our common unitholders, which would dilute the ownership interests of the common unitholders. - Our general partner has a limited call right that may require you to sell your common units at an undesirable time or price.

+We are a "foreign private issuer" under NYSE rules, and as such we are entitled to exemption from certain NYSE corporate governance standards, and you may not have the same protections afforded to unitholders of similarly organized limited partnerships that are subject to all of the NYSE corporate governance requirements.